Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Discussion

-Our future efforts direct to modeling survival outcomes and integrative analysis.
-While the proposed model addresses a great deal of analytic problem, analyzing the time-to-event outcome remains unsolved.
-An naive approach would be convert a time-to-event outcome to a Poisson outcome following Whitehead \citep{Whitehead1980}.
+Our future efforts are direct to uncertainty inference of the proposed model, survival analysis and integrative analysis.
+Using EM-CD algorithm to fit the proposed BHAM is incapable of conducting uncertainty inference.
+We derive the EM-Iterative Weighted Least Square algorithm (EM-IWLS, see the Supporting Information) as an alternative.
+Instead of the Coordinate Descent algorithm, we use the Iterative Weighted Least Square algorithm in the EM procedure.
+The EM-IWLS algorithm is previously used to fit Bayesian high-dimensional generalized linear models \cite{Yi2012}, and deliver estimates of the coefficient variance-covariance matrix.
+Due to the space limit, technical details will be explained in a future manuscript.
+While the proposed model addresses a great deal of analytic problems, analyzing the time-to-event outcome remains unsolved.
+A naive approach would be convert a time-to-event outcome to a Poisson outcome following Whitehead \citep{Whitehead1980}.
 However, it would be more efficient to directly fit Cox models via penalized pseudo likelihood function \citep{Simon2011}.
-Meanwhile, with growing understanding of biological structure within -omics field, it is appealing to integrate external biology information in the modeling process.
-The main motivation for integrative models is that biologically informed grouping of weak effects increases the power of detecting true associations between features and the outcome \citep{Peterson2016}, and stabilizes the analysis results for reproducibility purpose.
-Such integration can be achieved by setting up a structural hyperprior on the inclusion indicator of the smoothing function null space \(\boldsymbol{\gamma}^0\).
-The similar strategy has been used in Ferrari and Dunson \citep{Ferrari2020}.
+Meanwhile, with the growing understanding of biological structure within -omics field, it is appealing to integrate external biology information in the modeling process.
+The main motivation for integrative models is that biologically informed grouping of weak effects increases the power of detecting true associations between features and the outcome \citep{Peterson2016}, and stabilizes the analysis results for reproducibility purposes.
+Such integration can be achieved by setting up a structural hyperprior on the inclusion indicator of the smooth function null space \(\boldsymbol{\gamma}^0\).
+A similar strategy has been used in Ferrari and Dunson \citep{Ferrari2020}.

 [3]{\noalign{\global }\arrayrulecolor[HTML]{#2}\cline{#3}}